-Configure an ensemble using this helper script.
-This script derives a satellite structure from the stage table.
-So, before you execute this script, provision a stage table structure based on the source table.
+Provision the stage table structure based on the source table.
 The easiest way to do it, right-click on the source table in SQL Management Studio, script up a table creation statement in the new window.
 Switch the query window connection to the server where ODE is installed, and execute against the stage database.
-This will create an empty table of the source table structure and this is enough for ODE to get the metadata from.
+Keys and other constraints are not required.
+This will create an empty stage table with the exact source table structure; this is enough for ODE to get the metadata from.
 You can edit the table creation script before execution on stage database to exclude unwanted columns, they will be ignored by SSIS load process.
-Note that column names and type should stay the same as they are in source.
+Note that column names and types should stay as they are in source.

 Create a new project in BimlStudio.
 In the project settings check your SQL Server and SSIS versions.
 ODE target platform is SQL Server 2016, but we have found that packages generated for 2014 version work correctly.

 Edit the first BIML file called “Include_10.biml”.

-- Put the source system name you have configured for this source.
+- Put in the source system name you have configured for this source.
 You have created a source system with this name on the preparatory stage and have already used in the ensemble creation script.

 - Put in a table name for the next parameter or leave it set to “ALL”.
 BimlStudio project will generate an SSIS package per all the source tables configured for this source, or re-generate it if it already exists.
 In case if SSIS packages are required to be generated for a specific list of tables, e.g. for a freshly configured only, provide a comma separated list of tables in this parameter.